 Multiple Rep Ranges for Elite Results

-As noted earlier, training volume is the main determinant of muscle growth.
-Yet, training your neuromuscular system with heavy weights (low reps) is necessary to increase strength.
+As noted earlier, training volume is the main factor for muscle growth.
+Yet, training your neuromuscular system with heavy weights and low reps is necessary to increase strength.

 Powerbuilding Training Frequency